Rakemods/eldersouls/README.md

 # In-Game MCM Options

 Everything not listed below is already configured for you.
 Feel free to peruse the settings and change them as you like.

-## Follower Framework

-- System
-  - Load from File
-  - Hotkeyed Abilities
-     - Customize as you wish

 ## All Geared Up Derivative
  - Weapons - Player